byu-cs324/byu-cs324/01d-hw-strings-io-env/README.md

      variables, which will be compared in a subsequent question.
 Rather, this only has to do with the memory addresses of the variables themselves.

-     *Do any of the variables have the same address on the stack?
+     *Which of the variables have the same address on the stack?
 If so, which and why?*

  11. Print out the address _referred to_ by (i.e., the pointer _value_ of) each